Mesihas/neuronbeat-OBS-controller/README.md

 WiFi remote control for OBS

 ### About The Project
+neuronbeat-OBS-controller: a dedicated WiFi remote control for OBS.
+It works like Studio mode, can browse scenes and sources without affecting what OBS is showing.
-neuronbeat-OBS-controller: a dedicated WiFi remote control for OBS One of its main features is that the user can control OBS while doing something else.
+One of its main features is that the user can control OBS while doing something else as the encoder and ligths offers feedback to the user.
-Offers light feedback
 This device uses a rotary encoder with switch as a navigator.
+Supports 40 Scenes and 40 Sources per Scene.

 CPU: ESP32
 Display: TFT SPI 480*320 with touchscreen